kwchang0831/docs-svelte-QWER/docs/config/userTheme-scss.md

 # userTheme.scss

-If you would like to customize some of the style, check out the `src/lib/styles/defaultTheme.scss`.
+If you would like to customize some of the styles, check out the `src/lib/styles/defaultTheme.scss`.
 Copy and paste content of it to `user/config/userTheme.scss` and overwrite the variable with your perferences.

 ## Example